sadoprotocol/sado.space/public/docs/sdk/order.md

 ---

-## Create
+## Methods

+List of methods currently available on the order service.

+---

+### .init

-Create a new order instance which can be validated, signed and submitted.
+Initialize a new order instance which can be validated, signed and submitted.

 {% preview tabs=["JavaScript", "CLI"] %}

   {% preview-section %}

     ```ts {% preview=true %}
-    const order = await sado.order.create({
+    const order = await sado.order.init({
       type: "sell",
       ts: Date.now(),
       location: "txid:vout",